Fiber laser welding for better batteries

 Cylindrical and prismatic cell enclosures

-Battery module and pack welding
+Battery module and pack assembly

-Sealing of battery cans and covers
+Sealing battery cans and covers

 Current collectors and terminals